 Dorcas gave her talent for sewing.
 Lydia, her fine large home.

-They garried Christ in their home town
+They served Christ in their home towns

-They served Christ in their home towns But God made their small deeds known.
+But God made their small deeds known.

 Yes, though we serve Him in secret, He can still use the vessel we give.
 He can turn that small cup of water To a source so that others might live.